MikeRogers0/MikeRogersIO/src/_posts/2020-12-14-how-to-make-rails-work-offline-via-service-workers.md

 One of the biggest drawbacks with webpack is it's quite tricky to configure if you're not working with it regularly.
 The [webpacker-pwa](https://github.com/coorasse/webpacker-pwa) library makes adding the extra configuration a lot easier.

-The awesome result of this, is you can write the your service workers JavaScript in modern JS, then it'll be served without the asset hash.
+The awesome result of this library, is you can write your service workers JavaScript in modern JS, then it'll be served from your `/public` directory from a file that doesn't have a content hash.

 ### Workbox

 The vanilla Service Worker JavaScript is [pretty verbose](https://developers.google.com/web/fundamentals/primers/service-workers).
-While I was initially exploring approach to allowing Rails to work offline, I was finding the JavaScript was getting pretty hard to explain.
+While I was initially exploring approaches to allowing Rails to work offline, I was finding the JavaScript was getting pretty hard to explain.

-Then I was shown [Workbox](https://developers.google.com/web/tools/workbox/), which allows the Service Worker JavaScript to be boiled down to something more like:
+Then I was shown [Workbox](https://developers.google.com/web/tools/workbox/), which allows the Service Worker JavaScript to be boiled down to something more concise:

 ```javascript
 // app/javascript/service_workers/service-worker.js